 The formula to find implied probability is risk/return = implied probability.

-Let’s find the implied probability of the following match:
+As an example, let’s find the implied probability of the following NHL moneyline:

 In this scenario, you’ll need to bet $300 to win $100 (with a total return of $400).